-Finally, farmers and fishermen face different estimated tax requirements.
+Farmers and fishermen also must pay estimated tax, but they face different requirements.
 IRS Publication 505 has more information about these professions' special estimated tax rules.

-And for all y'all who live in states with income taxes, don't forget about those jurisdiction's estimated tax requirements.
+Finally, all y'all who live in states with income taxes, don't forget about those jurisdictions' estimated tax requirements.

 The key to paying your estimated taxes is like every other tax situation.
 Understand your financial and tax circumstances, look at the law and your options, and use the method that works best for you.

 A version of this post originally appeared on the ol' blog on Sept.
 14, 2015, and was updated on Nov.
 1, 2017.